Choosing A Flashlight for Every Day Carry

 - What will be the most likely distance you will be using the handheld?
 Indoors, looking between vehicles in a parking lot or taking a 25 yard shot?

 - How much real estate do you have to carry the light EVERY DAY?
 A pocket, pouch, handbag, duty belt or chest rig with multiple pouches?
 Some simply don’t have the real estate on them to carry a larger handheld on them consistently.

 The light must be able to sustain dropping or impact without losing its ability to operate.
 This applies to all flashlight components: body, reflector, bulb and switching mechanism.

 Water must not affect the lights ability to operate.
 Operating in wet, rainy conditions or dropping in water shouldn’t effect it.

 A minimum of 350 lumens is recommended.
-A 500-1000 lumen light is even better.
+A 600-1000 lumen light is even better; more light means better information.
+Better information about the situation means better use of force decisions.
 Be aware your own light can effect your eyes if proper techniques and tactics for using that light aren’t practiced.